jaredly/geometricart/Roadmap.md

+-> fill & line be unified
+-> at least in the same listy list

+#

 Going full tree view

 -> I think we'll want to collapse Fill and Line.
 So a ShapeStyle just has an ordered list of Styles which can be a Fill or a Line. maybe. it would be ... weird ... to have an overwrite that switches the kind. but maybe its fine